lvfrazao/IEXTools/README.md

 v 0.0.3

 This package provides tools for working with data provided by IEX's REST API and tools to decode and use IEX's binary market data (dubbed "HIST").
-For more information on the type of data offered by IEX please visit their website: <https://iextrading.com/trading/market-data/>
+For more information on the type of data offered by IEX please visit their website: <https://iextrading.com/developer/docs> and <https://iextrading.com/trading/market-data/>

 ## Disclaimers